 Mel Coppola, President/Owner, Hearts In Care, LLC

 Description: Join returning 2017 Keynote speaker, Ashton Applewhite, along with returning Guides and new faces, in exploring and discussing ageism and the emerging movement against it.
 Participants will discuss and reflect upon their personal attitudes about aging, their effect in the workplace, and whether policies and practices in long-term care are ageist.
 Starting by providing data around internal and external ageism, there will then be a mix of activities that will inform attendees about current anti-ageism resources and initiatives, including OldSchool.info, a clearinghouse for all things anti-ageism and provide down-to-earth applications that can be used in the workplace.
 Together we will explore how the values and principles of person-centeredness are an antidote to ageism, as well as other forms of prejudice that segregate and diminish us.
 We will also look at how ableism and ageism intersect and the effect on Elders with different abilities wherever they may live.
 From this foundation, we will work together to identify ways to address the inherent ageism in care communities.

-- Discover three new ah-ha’s related to their own ageist attitudes
+- Discover three new ah-ha’s related to your personal ageist attitudes.

 Dr. David Sheard, Founder, Dementia Care Matters

 Staff Members from Park Springs, Atlanta, GA